ko-build/ko/README.md

 ### Overriding the default base image

-> Notice: the use of `:latest` will be deprecated in favor of `:nonroot` in a
-> coming release.
-See https://github.com/google/ko/issues/160 for more info.

-By default, `ko` makes use of `gcr.io/distroless/static:latest` as the base image for containers.
+By default, `ko` makes use of `gcr.io/distroless/static:nonroot` as the base image for containers.
 There are a wide array of scenarios in which overriding this makes sense, for example:

 1. Pinning to a particular digest of this image for repeatable builds,
 1. Replacing this streamlined base image with another with better debugging